johnrigler/rmetamask/README.md

 # webshim
 This tool has grown and changed.
 It started its like as a hack to allow to you run Metamask from your local C:// directory.
 But it has turned into a generic tool that uses Peerjs to create a remote web shim that you can control locally.
-I will put a version out on IPFS, but you should be able to actually use the shim directly from github.
+I will put a version out on IPFS so can run it from there or download to your own website.
+Of course if you had a website to download to, then you wouldn't need the shim to begin with.

 ---------------------------------------------------------------
 An interesting hack that allows you to run Metamask from your local computer